ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    4. Repeat this step for each vSAN cluster.
 4. From the **Licenses** page, select all the old vSAN cluster licenses and click **Remove Licenses**.

-#### Procedure to remove the temporary standard switch
+### Procedure to remove the temporary standard switch
 {: #vs_vsphere_80_upgrade-procedure-remove-switch}

-Reassign the `vmnic` that you temporarily used on the standard switch back to the distributed switch it was originally associated with.
+Reassign the `vmnic` that you temporarily used on the standard switch back to the distributed switch that it was originally associated with.

-Complete the following steps from the vCenter Server user interface.
+Complete the following steps from the vSphere Web Client:
 1. Go to the new vCenter Server appliance.
 2. Under **Actions** click **Edit Settings**.
 3. For network adapter 1, browse to the name of the distributed port group that ends with `-dpg-mgmt` that you previously noted.
 Save the changes.
 4. Go to the host where you deployed the new appliance.
 Select **Hosts and Clusters > HOST > Configure > Virtual Switches**.
-Then, click **MANAGE PHYSICAL ADAPTERS** for *vSwitch0*.
+Then, click **MANAGE PHYSICAL ADAPTERS** for `vSwitch0`.
 5. Select **vmnic2** and click the red **X** to delete the adapter.
 Click **OK**.
 The `There are no active physical network adapters for the switch.` warning is displayed.
 Click **OK**.
-6. Click the **...** in the *vSwitch0* display and then select **Remove**.
+6. Click the **...** in the `vSwitch0` display and then select **Remove**.
 Click **OK** to confirm you want to remove the switch.
 7. In the same display, select the private switch and click **MANAGE PHYSICAL ADAPTERS**.
 8. Select **uplink1** and click **+**. `vmnic2` is displayed.
 9. Click **OK**, and then **OK** again to exit the window.